ResoniteModding/hookfxr/README.md

 When you run your application, `hostfxr.dll` will intercept the entrypoint and redirect it to `MyApp.dll` instead of the original that was shipped with the application.
 Refer [to the ini file](hookfxr/hookfxr.ini) for more options.

+## Other features
+* .deps.json of target assembly can be merged into the one of the origin assembly, by setting `merge_deps_json=true` in `hookfxr.ini`.
+This allows the runtime to resolve native assemblies of the origin assembly and the target assembly.
+* The path of the origin assembly is now written into the `HOOKFXR_ORIGINAL_APP_PATH` environment variable before the runtime is loaded.
+Your loader can access this variable to know what target assembly it needs to load.

 ## Limitations
 - Only supports .NET Core global framework-dependent deployments.
 Self-contained deployments are currently not supported.
 - Currently only supports Windows.
 On other platforms, just run your code directly.